 OE.NO_GENERAL_PURPOSE

 There are no general-purpose computing capabilities (e.g., compilers or user applications) available on the TOE, other than those services necessary for the operation, administration and support of the TOE.
+Note: For vNDs the TOE includes only the contents of the its own VM, and does not include other VMs or the VS.

 OE.NO_THRU_TRAFFIC_PROTECTION